rmpeery/GeneticAssignment/README.md

 # GeneticAssignment
 Scripts used to format files for analysis - Affymetrix SNP data to structure and genepop formats.
-Also, clunky loop scripts to generate replicates of datasets.
+Including clunky loop scripts to generate replicates of datasets.

 General workflow for removing SNPs in LD: